Groundwater Flow Direction and Gradient Calculator

 Gravelly 10-1 - 102

 "H must be > 0."
-No computations.
-This error message can only occur for a confined aquifer if Q is to be computed.
+No groundwater computations.
+H is saturated thickness.
+This error message can only occur for a confined aquifer and only if Q is to be computed.

 "K must be > 0."
-No computations.
+No groundwater calculations.
 This error message will only occur if Q is to be computed.

 References